Kink Party Outfit Ideas: What to Wear to a Play Party

 Certain fabrics have specifically kinky connotations: latex, leather, rubber, PVC, and so on.
 If any of these fabrics appeal to you, they can be a great starting point for an outfit.

 You don’t need to shell out a lot of money unless you want to.
 A PVC/leather-look piece of the kind available at many sex shops is a great alternative to more expensive real leather.
 Lovehoney’s Easy-On Latex items are an affordable alternative to the price-tag of custom latex that I wear regularly.
+They’re also a great choice for those of us who are too clumsy to want to risk traditional latex (hi!)

 You can also invest in a single piece, such as a leather corset or pair of trousers or a latex top, and then build your outfit around that from cheaper items or things you already own.
 Even an accessory made of one of these fabrics, such as latex suspenders, gauntlets or a pair of gloves, can give a nod to these fetishes without the cost of a full outfit.

-Accessorise to Impress
+Accessorise Your Kink Party Outfit to Impress

-I wear a lot of the same outfits again and again to different parties.
+I wear a lot of the same outfits again and again to different kink parties.
 What I like to do, though, is accessorise them differently.
 A few appropriate accessories can really elevate your outfit and allow you ro express your kinky self.

 Think about:

 My current kinky accessory obsession?
 These amazing hand harnesses.
 I’ve worn them with everything from dungarees to a corset, and I love them.
+I also like to finish off my party outfit with a perfume that matches my vibe for the night, whether it’s something sweet and flirty or sultry and sensual.

 Let’s Talk Shoes